 Tesla’s Supercharger network is the second largest in the country and its stations are close to each other compared to Electrify America.
 However, there is a downside: Tesla’s network is currently only available to Tesla vehicles.
 Yet, since Tesla sells the most EVs, a substantial proportion of electric cars on the road can benefit from these Supercharger stations.

 Tesla Superchargers have a lower max speed compared to some other charging networks.
 But this is just a theoretical limit for now.
 The fastest Superchargers can technically reach 300kW, but they are capped at 250kW for the time being.
-Since this is not a big downside because its speed is already more than enough for many cars.
+This is not a big downside because its speed is already more than enough for many cars.

 In the meantime, Tesla is conducting some trials about opening its Supercharger network to non-Tesla vehicles.
 If this happens, that would be a big step toward a world where any EV capable of fast charging can charge at any DC fast charging station.